Mullebrouck/Kaatje-Mullebrouck/html_elements.md

 ##Aside

 Not exactly related to content, but expand the content.
+Could be sidebar or other tangential content.

+- header, footer, section, aside, figure, div,

 - within `<article>`, `<aside>` should be related to that article
 - outside `<article>`, `<aside>` should be related to the site (ex. sidebar)